Global-Health-Engineering/group-safety/03-biological-safety/appendices/11_hygene_plan.md

 ## General rules

-- When handling disinfectants, always wear suitable (household) gloves.
+- When handling disinfectants, always wear suitable gloves.
 Take into account potential allergies triggered by the gloves.
 - Use only cold water to prepare the disinfectant solution to avoid vapors that can irritate the respiratory system.
 If necessary, prepare under the laboratory fume hood.
 - Use the recommended dilution and concentration.
 - Let the disinfectant soak and work for the prescribed time.